StateVoicesNational/Spoke/docs/HOWTO_INTEGRATE_WITH_ZAPIER.md

-Zapier is a swiss army knife of middleware that accepts a litany of inputs ("Triggers" in Zapier parlance), can perform a dizzying array of transforms, and push the results to a conucorpia of outputs.
+Zapier is a swiss army knife of middleware that accepts a litany of inputs ("Triggers" in Zapier parlance), can perform a dizzying array of transforms, and push the results to a cornucopia of outputs.
 As an example, the Austin DSA used this integration, in concert with Zapier, to record every positive ID for GOTV efforts and: